-FY 2022-2023 San Leandro Rental Data
+FY 2023-2024 San Leandro Rental Data

-According to RentCafe U.S. rental market data, the average size for an apartment in San Leandro is 758 square feet, but this number varies greatly depending on unit type.
-Studio apartments are the smallest and most affordable, 1-bedroom apartments are closer to the average, while 2-bedroom apartments and 3-bedroom apartments offer a more generous square footage.
+According to RentCafe U.S. rental market data from July 2024, the average size for an apartment in San Leandro is 757 square feet, but this number varies greatly depending on unit type.